marco-rohrer/TM2D/README.md

 This approach detects potential blocks as regions with a positive Z500 anomaly (Z500*), similar to Dole and Gordon (1983).
 Here, we use regions with a Z500 anomaly larger than 200 m (again derived by subtracting the 30 day running mean climatology).
 Please note that the algorithm does NOT compute the anomaly on its own, so the input file needs to already contain Z500 anomalies.
 Of course also other variables than Z500 can potentially be used.

 #### VAPV
-Similar to the definition in Schwierz et al. (2004), Pfahl & Wernli (2012b) and Lenggenhager et al. (in revision) blocks are derived from the 150–500 hPa vertically averaged PV (VAPV).
+Similar to the definition in Schwierz et al. (2004), Pfahl & Wernli (2012b) and Lenggenhager et al. (2019) blocks are derived from the 150–500 hPa vertically averaged PV (VAPV).
 First the VAPV anomaly is computed by subtracting the 30 day running mean climatology of the corresponding time step of the year.
 To smooth out high-frequency variability an additional two day running mean filter is applied before detecting regions with PV <=-1.3 in the Northern Hemisphere and >=1.3 in the Southern Hemisphere.
 Note that internally values in the Southern Hemisphere are multiplied by (*-1) and the blocking statistics files are not corrected for that!
 I.e. a block with an anomaly of -2 PVU in the Southern Hemisphere has an anomaly of +2 PVU in reality.

 ## Pre- and postprocessing
 This folder contains 3 sample bash scripts that take care of the pre- and postprocessing.
 Preprocessing includes remapping and calculating anomalies.
 Note that for VAPV and Z500anom the exact choice of the anomaly (i.e. compare it to a fixed 30 year climatology vs. to a transient 30-year running mean climatology) may change the results!
 The algorithm expects one large file, so at the end we merge the whole input dataset to one large NetCDF file.
 The file should have an absolute time axis is required, otherwise the timestamp is not correctly computed.
 An absolute time axis can be created by the command: cdo **-a** copy trel.nc tabs.nc